-and follow on and or email contact@readingspots.org Read more about , how to of homeless.
-There are definite differences in funds for Reading Spots through reduction of unnecessary costs can have a profound effect on values between Ghana and the UK - some that my financial outlook and my social habits - it still are easy to adjust to, and others that have been jars when I spend £3.50 on a cup of coffee and more difficult. that is what many Ghanaians have to live off for a week, despite rising prices.
-However, the strong belief in the potential impact of running Reading Spots projects to improve educational opportunity in Ghana's remote areas, People there survive on very little and when and the willingness of volunteers across Ghana someone needs to go to hospital everyone contributes - money is held more collectively.
-It is and the UK to give time to the organization has created an unbreakable bond between all also interesting that their perception of the west is the volunteers that can certainly transcend any that everyone is wealthy. cultural differences that we may have.
+Read more about Reading Spots, how to donate and follow on Twitter and Eacebook or email contact@readingspots.org funds for Reading Spots through reduction of unnecessary costs can have a profound effect on my financial outlook and my social habits - it still jars when I spend £3.50 on a cup of coffee and that is what many Ghanaians have to live off for a week, despite rising prices.

+People there survive on very little and when someone needs to go to hospital everyone contributes - money is held more collectively.
+It is also interesting that their perception of the west is that everyone is wealthy.

-When one of the Ghanaian school directors came to the UK he was shocked by the number
+When one of the Ghanaian school directors came to the UK he was shocked by the number of homeless.
+There are definite differences in values between Ghana and the UK - some that are easy to adjust to, and others that have been more difficult.